 - The above command will stop Windows Update and Background Intelligent Transfer Service.

-- Succeeding after copy/ paste following code to rename the folder name.
+- Succeeding after copy/ paste the following code to rename the folder name.

 rename %windir%\SoftwareDistribution SoftwareDistribution.bak